Jaycar-Electronics/Wall-Dodging-Robot/README.md

 ### Attaching the sensors

 Next is just the ultrasonic and LDR sensors, which can be placed wherever you wish.
-Connect the `VCC` and `GND` from each sensor to the `5V` and `GND` on the motor shield, from the header connections that were soldered on previously, then connect the `S`, `TRIG`, and `ECHO` wires to the analog pins.
+Connect the `VCC` and `GND` from each sensor to the `5V` and `GND` on the motor shield, from the header connections that were soldered on previously, then connect the `S`, `TRIG`, and `ECHO` wires to the analogue pins.

 ![topside](images/top.jpg)